matthewmueller/mini-html-parser/Readme.md

 ## This library won't parse X...

 This is not a full-blown XML parser.
 It's error handling is minimal and is best suited for well-formed HTML.
-For more information read this: http://stackoverflow.com/a/1732454/376773
+It uses regex for it's matching, which can lead to errors.
+For more information on this topic read this: http://stackoverflow.com/a/1732454/376773

 ## Credits